danielabar/meblog/src/markdown/active_storage_form_errors.md

 end
 ```

 Here we are in the debug session after submitting the form.
-This time when inspecting the receipt blob, there's a significant difference from before direct upload was enabled: The blob has an `id` and we can invoke the `signed_id` method on it successfully!
+This time when inspecting the receipt blob, there's a significant difference: The blob has an `id` and we can invoke the `signed_id` method on it successfully!

 ```ruby
 # === HAS AN ID! ===